 During the talk I got the impression that you yourself were surprised?

 - I was.
 I think neuroscience already have shown that the neural responses in a person who for example likes Coca-Cola would be elevated if he saw a Coca-Cola can, and for that reason not surprisingly would buy Coca-Cola instead of Pepsi.
 What we couldn’t understand and what was very surprising to us is that the neural response of other persons actually is the critical factor in shaping bonds.
 It’s almost as if the Coca-Cola can wanted to be consumed. . .
-I think what we discovered is revolutionary in the sense that we now can see what humans do when they create bonds of different kinds and that that requires the active neural engagement of two sides.
+I think what we discovered is revolutionary in the sense that we now can see what humans do when they create bonds of different kinds and that requires the active neural engagement of two sides.

-- Whether or not two people know consciously that that they like each other or not, we saw their neural responses to each other.
+- Whether or not two people know consciously that they like each other or not, we saw their neural responses to each other.
 You might say I don’t like this guy, but your neural response is independent and may even predict your future behavior.
-We can see how the brain reacts to another person and that that reaction predicts an affective state months later.
+We can see how the brain reacts to another person and that reaction predicts an affective state months later.

 In other words, it can take some time to realize what the brain in a sense already knows?